nicolas-van/sonant-x/README.md

 Songs for Sonant-X can be composed using [Sonant-X Live](https://github.com/nicolas-van/sonant-x-live).

-Sonant-X is a fork of [js-sonant](https://gitorious.org/js-sonant).
+Sonant-X is a fork of js-sonant by Marcus Geelnard.

 Usage
 -----